BlacketGodAlt/SimpleProxy/README.md

 2. Extract the folder containing the file from the ZIP file.
 3. Open your terminal and navigate to the directory using the `cd` command.
 If you're unsure how to do this, there are many YouTube tutorials about it.
 4. Type or copy & paste `php -S localhost:8000`.
-5. Go to `http://localhost:8000/proxy.php`.
-Your proxy should be deployed there.
+5. Paste `http://localhost:8000/proxy.php?url=ADD-A-URL-HERE` into your browser, and replace `ADD-A-URL-HERE` with the website you want to visit.
 6. Congrats!
-You've locally deployed this to your computer!
+You've locally deployed this proxy to your computer!